-Employers still make the highest number of complaints about registrants, in 2004-2005 the percentage of total complaints made by employers was 41.86% so there has been a slight reduction in the percentage of complaints made by this group.
-However, we have seen in 2005-2006 an increase in complaints made by members of the public and by Article 22(6) complaints (see below).
-The percentage of complaints made by members of the public in 2004-2005 was 16.86 so we have seen a 5% growth in the complaints received from this group.
-We envisage that as HPC becomes more widely know this will increase in 2006/2007.
-Developments in 2005/2006 which may have contributed to this include:
+Employers still make the highest number of complaints about registrants, although in 2004-2005 the percentage of total complaints made by employers was 41.86% - so there has been a slight reduction in the percentage of complaints made by this group.
+However, we have seen in 2005-2006 an increase in complaints made by members of the public and by Article 22(6).
+(Article 22(6) is explained in further detail in the section below.)
+One in five complaints received by the HPC is made by members of the public in 2004-2005 was 16.86%, so we have seen a 5% growth in the number of complaints received from this group.
+We envisage that as HPC becomes more widely known this will increase in 2006-2007.
+Developments in 2005-2006 which may have contributed to this include:

-- the increasing number of registrants; - increasing awareness of HPC; - the increased accessibility of the HPC processes (two brochures were published in April 2005 explaining the processes operated by the HPC both of these documents were Crystal marked by the Plain English campaign).
+- increasing number of registrants;

+- · increasing awareness of HPC;

+- increasing accessibility of HPC processes (two brochures were published in April 2005 explaining the processes operated by HPC).